-This is purely because a marketing consultant will start with a blank sheet of paper, consider the bigger picture (not just campaigns and communications), create a strategy that is right for your business and focus on generating a return on investment from all your marketing spend.
+This is purely because a marketing consultant will start with a blank sheet of paper and consider the bigger picture (not just campaigns and communications).
+They will create a strategy that is right for your business and focus on generating a return on investment from all your marketing spend.

 What Makes a Good Marketing Consultant?

 So, you have decided that a marketing consultant is the right route to take, but how do you evaluate who is right for your business?
 After all, you are no marketing expert – and that’s why you’re bringing them in.
 Our advice is to look for these skills and traits.
 If they tick the following boxes, they could be the perfect match for you.